RinkiyaKeDad/personal-website/README.md

 ### Deploying

-1. `git submodule add -b master https://github.com/RinkiyaKeDad/rinkiyakedad.github.io.git public`
+1. `git submodule add -b master https://github.com/RinkiyaKeDad/rinkiyakedad.github.io.git public` (first time only)

 2. `hugo` in the root of this repo to geenrate the files in public directory.